ishehadeh/howlite/writing/report/main.typ

 Moving on to the parameter list, notice the type of `str` is `&[char; LenT]`.
 This `&[...]` is a special type called a _slice_ (also known as a fat pointer).
 A slice is simply a pointer and length pair; practically it functions like an array.
-Slice types are common, they're primitives in Rust, Go, and Zig.
+Slice types are common: they're primitives in Rust, Go, and Zig.
 Although it's not a primitive type, the C++ STL's `std::span` is a similar data structure.
 What sets our slice type apart is that the type of the length can be set.
 For example, say we take a slice of some ASCII string, from index 3 to 10, the result would have the type `&[char; 7]`.